paynl/woocommerce-plugin/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 3.4.6 =
+Minor bugfix in setting a canceled order
+= 3.4.5 =
-= 3.4.4 =
+Add DOB to Billink and Fix bug for DOB not working correct = 3.4.4 =
-Tested for new Woocommerce version and fixed minor bugs = 3.4.3 =
+Tested for new WooCommerce version and fixed minor bugs = 3.4.3 =
 Updated layout and Added settings to add VAT-number and COC-number to checkout.
 = 3.4.2 =